The pre-sale show, sponsored by Kersia, was judged by Alan Porter from the 300-cow Drumport Herd based at Drumbo

 The same price was paid to Jim Morrison and James Cleland for the first prize cow Inch Sound Karine 2 VG86-2yr PLI £182.

 A consignment of springing heifers from Inch Genetics topped at 1,500gns, realised by the April 2022 born Inch Applejax Anne 3 PLI £499.
-A Seagull Bay-MJ Applejax daughter, she is bred from Inch Yamaska Anne VG88-3yr who gave 8,856 litres at 5.98% butterfat and 3.68% protein in her first lactation.
+A Seagull Bay-MJ Applejax daughter, she is bred from Inch Yamaska Anne VG88-3yr who gave 8,856 litres at 5.98 per cent butterfat and 3.68 per cent protein in her first lactation.
 The heifer is in-calf to sexed Stantons Adorable.

 An entry of bulling and maiden heifers from David McClurg’s herd at Crossgar peaked at 1,300gns, realised by Fortvale Rubels Lulu *RC PLI £300.
 This eleven-month-old heifer is fourth generation EX, or thirteenth generation VG/EX, by Hodgerhorst DG OH Rubels Red.
-Her dam Hilltara Caviar Lulu EX gave 8,551 litres at 3.95% butterfat and 3.14% protein in her first lactation.
+Her dam Hilltara Caviar Lulu EX gave 8,551 litres at 3.95 per cent butterfat and 3.14 per cent protein in her first lactation.

 Bidding was brisk for the potential show calf Ards Kingdoc CC Ashlyn PLI £249, which sold at 1,200gns for Wilson and Andrew Patton.
 The four-month-old heifer by Woodcrest King Doc, is a potential fifth generation EX from the Ashlyn family.
-Her dam, Ards Casper Ashlyn EX gave 9,101 litres at 4.14% butterfat and 3.40% protein in her third 305-day lactation.
+Her dam, Ards Casper Ashlyn EX gave 9,101 litres at 4.14 per cent butterfat and 3.40 per cent protein in her third 305-day lactation.

 The six-month-old Ards Camaro PT Ruth PLI £314 sold for 1,050gns.
 A Kings Ransom H Camaro daughter, she is bred from Ards Party Time Ruth.
 This heifer is a potential twelfth generation VG or EX from the noted Ruth family.

 An entry of heifer calves from Stephen and Hazel Heenan’s herd at Seaforde, topped at 680gns.
-Sale leader was the six-month-old Heenandale Gander Biddy 2 PLI 339, a Denovo 3159 daughter bred from Annalong Supershot Biddy EX91 who gave 10,350 litres at 4.88% butterfat and 3.22% protein in her fourth 305-day lactation.
+Sale leader was the six-month-old Heenandale Gander Biddy 2 PLI 339, a Denovo 3159 daughter bred from Annalong Supershot Biddy EX91 who gave 10,350 litres at 4.88 per cent butterfat and 3.22 per cent protein in her fourth 305-day lactation.

 Results from the judging: